aperkaz/yarn-workspaces-electron/README.md

 The communication between the `frontend` and `electron-backend` modules is done by [node-ipc](https://github.com/RIAEvangelist/node-ipc), following the blueprint proposed in [this great post](https://archive.jlongster.com/secret-of-good-electron-apps).

 It uses asynchronous message passing to transfer the events, and the communication layer is typed in the `shared` module.
-By doing so, both the `frontend` and `electron-backend` are decoupled, and the communication layer has full type safety.
+By doing so, both the `frontend` and `electron-backend` are decoupled, and the communication layer offers full type safety.

-The `frontend` can trigger code in the `backend` by passing messages, and wait for an answer synchronously or asynchronously.
+The `frontend` can trigger code in the `backend` by passing messages, and wait for an answer asynchronously.
 However, in some cases, the operations that `backend` should do may take significant time and resources.

-Thats why the `frontend` also exposes a series of events, so that the `backend` can modify the state of the `frontend` (redux store) when needed.
+Thats why the `frontend` also exposes event handlers, so that the `backend` can modify the state of the `frontend` (redux store) when needed.

 ## Getting up and running